2020 - who are we?

 Hi, I became Chair of the Mataura School Board of Trustees at the start of term 4 2016.
-I am mum to Max (8) who is in Room Takahē and Zoe (6) Room Pūkeko and Lachlan (4) who attends Hope Preschool.
+I am mum to Max (9) who is in Room Kererū, Zoe (7) Room Pūkeko and Lachlan (5) who is Room Kiwi.
 My husband Mark and I live on his family sheep farm in Ferndale.
 I have a Bachelor of Business Studies majoring in Economics and a Graduate Diploma in Rural Studies both from Massey University.
 I have previously worked in the Rural Servicing industry in Fertiliser Sales and in more recent years as an Agri Finance Manager with ANZ Bank.
 Locally I am currently the convenor of the Mataura Junior Rugby Club and have previously been in roles on Mataura Plunket, Gore Kids Hub and Gore Toy Library.
-Our boards focus is on great outcomes for all our students and I enjoy seeing the progress being made by our students.
+Our board's focus is on great outcomes for all our students and I enjoy seeing the progress being made by our students.
 I meet weekly with Mrs Dennison with updates on what is occurring in the school to ensure I am always informed, during these meetings we also continue our work to ensure we are on target to achieving our schools goals.
 If you would like to contact me please either email email@example.com or call me on 0272038867 or 2038867.

-Hi my name is Moe Murray, I am married to Christine and am also a father to Tom, Anna and Leah, with Anna and Leah attending Mataura School.
+Hi my name is Moe Murray, I am married to Christine and am also a father to Tom, Anna and Leah, with Leah attending Mataura School.
 I, myself, was also a pupil many years ago at Mataura School.
 As a parent I enjoy being on the BOT for the benefit of the pupils and the school.
 I am a engineer and business owner of Gore Sheetmetal and Engineering.
-I'm also a Senior firefighter in the Mataura fire brigade as well as being the local Mataura Licensing Trust board member for the Mataura township.
+I'm also deputy chief fire officer in the Mataura fire brigade as well as being the local Mataura Licensing Trust board member for the Mataura township.
 So if there is anything you would like to talk about please don't hesitate to contact myself or leave a message at the school office to be passed on to me.

 Kia ora koutou.
 Ko Putahi tōku maunga, ko Omapere tōku roto, ko Ngatokimatawhaorua tōku waka, ko Ngapuhi tōku iwi, ko Anah Solomon tōku ingoa.

-Hi I am Anah and Mum to Sela Kaufusi (9) in the Bilingual Class, Ruma Ruru, with Whaea Laura.
+Hi I am Anah and Mum to Sela Kaufusi (10) in the Bilingual Class, Ruma Ruru, with Whaea Laura.
 I am a Registered Nurse currently pursuing my love of te reo me ona tikanga Māori at Kia Ngawari Te Kōhanga Reo where I am one of the Kaiawhina (Childcare workers).
-I am in my third term on the Board and am the Māori/Community Liaison as well as contributing to Documentation and Secretary.
+I am into my fourth year on the Board and am the Māori/Community Liaison as well as contributing to Documentation and Secretary.
 I am enjoying the ongoing challenge and learning experience of the Board, and the chance to assist in providing great opportunities for all our tamariki.

 Hello, I’m Renee Kells.
 My husband Matt and i moved into the Mataura district in 2013 when an opportunity came up for us in the dairy farming industry.
-We have four young children, Maddison (6) Room Pūkeko, Hannah (4) currently at Hope Preschool - starts school in June, Indie (2) and Hunter (10 months).
+We have four young children, Maddison (7) Room Takahe, Hannah (5) Room Tui, and the youngest two (Indie 3 & Hunter 2) are at Hope Preschool one day a week.
 I have joined the board at the start of 2019.
 I have a passion to ensure our children are given the best opportunities possible.
 If there is something you want to bring to the boards attention please feel free to get in touch with me directly or email me at firstname.lastname@example.org

 Shona Willis - Staff Representative

-My name is Shona Willis and I teach Room Kererū.
-I have taught at Mataura School since 2015, and this is the fourth year that I am on the Board as the staff representative.
+My name is Shona Willis and I teach Room Pūkeko.
+I have taught at Mataura School since 2015, and this is the fifth year that I am on the Board as the staff representative.
 I am also responsible for the Health and Safety portfolio, and I report to the Board on this at every meeting.

 I was born and raised in Singapore.
 I left in 2003 to go to university in Scotland, where I completed undergraduate and Master’s degrees in Economics.
 I also have a TEFL (Teaching English as a Foreign Language) qualification, and have taught English in Cambodia.
 I moved to New Zealand in 2011 with my husband, who is from Dunedin, and completed a Postgraduate Diploma in primary teaching.
-I have lived in Gore since 2012, and enjoy rock climbing, going to the gym, and the occasional hike in my free time.
+I have lived in Gore since 2012, and enjoy rock climbing and going to the gym.

 If you would like to contact me, then you can either email me at email@example.com, or make an appointment to see me at the school office.